 He grew up participating in swimming, basketball, and earned a First-Degree Black Belt in Taekwondo at the age of fifteen.
 In his free time, Brian enjoy’s running, hiking, and reading a good history book.

 Brandon Harrin is a licensed insurance agent with the Harrin Group.
-He is currently studying Criminal Justice at Palo Alto College in San Antonio, Texas and plans to transfer to Texas A&M University-San Antonio where he will major in Criminology.
+He holds an Associates degree from Palo Alto College in Criminal Justice and attends Texas A&M University-San Antonio, pursuing a Bachelor of Science degree in Criminology.
 Brandon is also the author of “Diary of a Teenage Ghost Hunter”, which he wrote at the age of 15.

 He also earned his First-Degree Black Belt in Taekwondo when he was 12 years old and in his free time, Brandon enjoys working out, spending time with family and friends, and singing.